 Vanilla is a versatile ingredient that lends its aromatic essence to various recipes, from savory dishes to desserts.
 While its extract is a common choice for recipes, its paste variety also adds a special touch to cooking and baking.
+At Vanilla Bean Kings, we stock premium quality vanilla beans from real farmers.
+Keep reading to learn how to make homemade paste using our vanilla pods.

 What is Vanilla Bean Paste